-Nearly every online store is running its own coupons, discounts, and sales.
-Therefore, in order for your business to succeed, your special offers will need to stand out.
+Nearly every online store is running its coupons, discounts, and sales.
+Therefore, for your business to succeed, your special offers will need to stand out.

 This might mean daily deals, clearance sales, or customer reward programs.
 The bottom line is that your discounts should make your customer feel like they are scoring big time.

 One way to do this is by offering limited-time-only coupons.
 These can motivate indecisive buyers to act quickly.
 Otherwise, they might wait around to take action.

 A customer reward program could be another effective option for making coupons interesting.
 When you offer perks and gifts to your existing customers, you can create an exclusive club that people want to be involved in.

 Sephora is a beauty brand with a highly successful rewards program:

 It created a Beauty Insider membership that encourages customers to make repeat purchases at the store.
 Each customer can even earn up to four times the normal rewards points by spending $1000.
 This allows them to unlock higher tiers of exclusivity.